AndreaProzzo21/Edge-Cloud-PdM-Pipeline/README.md

 ## Overview

-This project implements an end-to-end **Cloud-Native Predictive Maintenance (PdM)** pipeline for industrial centrifugal pumps.
-The system has transitioned from hardware-based simulation to a fully containerized **Digital Twin Environment**.
+This project implements an end-to-end **Cloud-Native Predictive Maintenance (PdM) pipeline** for industrial centrifugal pumps.
+The system has transitioned from hardware-based simulation to a fully containerized Digital Twin Environment.

+The entire cloud infrastructure is provisioned and managed via Infrastructure as Code (IaC) using **Terraform**, ensuring a reproducible and automated deployment of the AWS (EC2) ecosystem.
 Instead of static datasets, the pipeline uses high-fidelity Python simulators that model physical correlations (ISO 10816) and non-linear degradation curves.
-The architecture is a **Distributed Microservices Ecosystem** deployed on **AWS (EC2)**, designed for real-time scale (100+ devices).
+The architecture is a **Distributed Microservices** Ecosystem designed for real-time scale (100+ devices).

 ---